-Bonnie lives in Charlotte, NC, taught her 5 children, and teaches in a Humanities High School Tutorial and Middle School weekly classes.
-What her students know about her: love of reading, poetry, art, music, and letter writing.
-They come to know her favorite authors and artists.
-For The Children’s Sake by Susan Macaulay was the first book she read 24 years ago to start the journey of homeschooling.
-Charlotte Mason has been a mentor every step of the way.
+Bonnie lives in Charlotte, North Carolina.
+She taught her own five children, and now teaches in a Humanities High School Tutorial and in Middle School weekly classes.
+Her students know she has a love of reading, poetry, art, music, and letter writing, and they come to know her favorite authors and artists.
+For The Children’s Sake by Susan Macaulay was the first book she read 24 years ago to start the journey of homeschooling, and Charlotte Mason has been a mentor every step of the way.
 Raising the next generation to be Culture Carers is one of her passions.
 Bonnie can attest that Charlotte Mason’s principles and methods work.

-LeAnn lives in a little cottage on a quiet country lane just outside the capitol of South Carolina with her wonderful husband and children.
-She first discovered the writings of Charlotte Mason 11 years ago, after a challenge from a friend.
+LeAnn lives in a little cottage on a quiet country lane just outside the capital of South Carolina with her husband and children, ages 7 to 16.
+She is the COO of Burkholder Management, LLC, though her favorite position is that of educational mentor/facilitator to her own children and the CM Community Group that meets in greater Columbia area.
+LeAnn first discovered the writings of Charlotte Mason 12 years ago, after a challenge from a friend.
 Since that day, Mason's philosophy of education has breathed life into her personal life and overflowed into the lives of her children, homeschool group and surrounding community.
 LeAnn hopes to share her passion for learning with you and inspire you on your own journey.

 Kelli has been involved in the Charlotte Mason Community for over 15 years.
 She currently facilitates the Peoria area Charlotte Mason Study Group and enjoys studying and discussing those vitalizing ideas on education and life.
 She is also privileged to be involved in a few Charlotte Mason Institute projects and is excited about all the research, development, training and support that CMI brings to our communities!
 She has a passion for sharing the beauty and breadth of ideas in a Mason educational approach with others through speaking, mentoring, consulting, and supporting educators.
 Through God’s abundant grace, her children were home educated through high school graduation and are currently university undergraduate or graduate students.
 In her studies over the last few years, she has been encouraged and challenged to consider the magnitude of this relational education, ‘a liberal education for all’, that Mason aims to place before children with ‘minds astonishingly alert’.